 13. Pay does not meet the responsibility level

 Most professionals consider salary a deciding factor when accepting or declining a job offer.
-Check the average salaries of employees and see how these compare to industry standards.
+They also appreciate when employers use pay transparency, because it shows a higher level of appreciation, trust, and knowledge of industry standards.

 Low pay is another warning sign of a bad employer.
 Employees with lower than average wages may often lack motivation and quickly leave for greener pastures, leading to high turnover and poor company culture.